cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 >
 > - Use `SELECT … FOR UPDATE` to conflict earlier in the transaction.
 > - Blocking earlier on a read eliminates an opportunity for a read invalidation later, which would  result in a costly retry.
 > - Note: `SELECT … FOR UPDATE` helps by letting you trade the costly client-side retries for more efficient waits, yet it does *not solve* the contention problem.
-Only transaction refactoring that eliminates contention by design is a *solution* for the contention problem.
+Only transaction refactoring that eliminates contention by design is a *solution* for this contention problem.